 UPDATE, Sept.
 23: The National Youth Alliance (NIYA) announced Monday that 30 Dreamers, living in Mexico and other countries, will partake in its new “#BringThemHome” campaign set to commence Sept.
 30. The immigrant rights organization says the participants of the international protest will present themselves at a port of entry dressed in caps in gowns — a similar picture from the July Dream 9 protest.

-The so-called Dream 9 were granted asylum hearings and were released after being detained at the U.S.-Mexico border — immigration advocates called it a victory.
+The so-called Dream 9 were granted asylum hearings and

 Now, National Immigrant Youth Alliance is seeking a new group of youths, who were deported or left the U.S., in efforts to recreate the international protest that led to those nine Dreamers being granted temporary permission to return to the U.S.